sparkflows/sparkflows-docs/docs/processors/Graph/monthDistributionGraph.rst

-WeekDayDistribution
+MonthDistribution
 ==========

-This node Finds the distribution of Week Days from Date values
+This node Finds the distribution of months from Date values

 Type
 ----------